 The Texas Board of Nursing (BON) has identified certain circumstances that may render a potential candidate ineligible for licensure as a registered nurse in the State of Texas.
-The Petition for Declaratory Order (http://www.bne.state. tx.us/forms declaratory order.asp) is a formal disclosure to the BON of an outstanding eligibility issue and permits the BON to make decisions regarding a petitioner's eligibility for licensure prior to entering or completing a nursing program.
-The Petition should be completed as soon as possible.
-The review process can take a minimum of three (3) months but could be longer depending on the issue and volume of applications.
+The Petition for Declaratory Order could be longer depending on the issue and volume of applications.
 Students who have obtained a Declaratory Order Petition must notify and inform the Associate Dean/Department Chair of the outcome of the petition.
 If one of the following statements applies to you, a Petition for Declaratory Order must be completed.